maitlahcen/maitlahcen.github.io/_pages/research.md

 ### Monetary Policy and the Unbanked: Consequences for Stabilization, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/) and [Christopher Waller](https://research.stlouisfed.org/econ/waller/sel/).

 We study stabilization policy in a monetary DSGE model where a proportion of the population doesn't have access to bank accounts.
 The Central Bank implements monetary policy through a standing facility and commits to partially reverse its short-run interventions to maintain the long-run inflation target.
 We characterize the state-dependent optimal stabilization policy and discuss its general equilibrium effects on the unbanked.

-### Nonlinear Unemployment Effects of the Inflation Tax, with [Garth Baughman](https://www.garthbaughman.com/), [Stan Rabinovich](https://sites.google.com/site/stanrabinovicheconomics/home) and [Hugo van Buggenum](https://sites.google.com/view/buggenum/home)

-Using panel data from the OECD, we document that the long-run relationship between anticipated inflation and unemployment is not only positive, but nonlinear: the positive relationship is stronger when unemployment is higher.
-Moreover, higher anticipated inflation is associated with higher unemployment volatility.
-We show that these correlations arise naturally in a standard monetary search model with two shocks - productivity and money growth - and frictions in labor and goods markets.
-Inflation lowers the surplus from a worker-firm match, in turn making it sensitive to productivity shocks or further increases in inflation.
-We calibrate the model to match US postwar labor market and monetary data.
-We show that it is quantitatively consistent with observed cross-sectional correlations and use it to conduct counterfactual experiments.

 ### Optimal Monetary Policy under Downward Nominal Wage Rigidity with [Lukas Altermatt](https://sites.google.com/view/lukasaltermatt) and [Stan Rabinovich](https://sites.google.com/site/stanrabinovicheconomics/home)